Dzaleka-Connect/dzaleka-connect/volunteer.md

 title: Volunteer
 image_alt: lorem-ipsum
 seo:
-  title: Volunteer
+  title: Open Volunteer Opportunities
   description: >+
-    We're a fast growing community organisation and are always looking for people to help us take things to the next level!
-This is a great opportunity to help thousands of Dzaleka refugees.
+    Do you have a passion to help refugees?
+Below are some open volunteer opportunities and ways to get involved with Dzaleka Connect and help us take things to the next level!
+We can’t wait to meet you and serve together!

   robots: []
   extra: